Bozeman memorial vigil addresses homelessness amid cold conditions

-BOZEMAN, Mont. -- The extreme cold is only fitting for Dec.
-21: the longest night of the year.
+BOZEMAN, Mont. - The extreme cold is only fitting for Dec.
+21 as it’s the longest night of the year.
 It's also the date for the annual homeless persons' memorial vigil at the Bozeman Public Library.

-The event, which honors those in the community who have died on the past year while homeless, is usually held outside.
-But with temperatures dropping into the negative 20s, it was deemed unsafe.
+The event, which honors those in the community who have died in the past year while homeless, is usually held outside.
+But with temperatures dropping well below zero, it was deemed unsafe.

 And yet, those are the conditions that the homeless have to bear every day.